TitaniumCladStudios/Easel-UI/README.md

 of the canvas that is on the Easel.
 This will allow you to compare elements laid on top of one another.

+### Hiding the Easel

+The Easel has a very high z-index layer to ensure it goes overtop most webpages.
+This can cause interactivity problems and even prevent scrolling at times.
+If you need to hide the Easel to navigate around the page, but don't want to deleted the Easel, you can toggle the Easel on and off using the toggle button at the bottom of the menu.

 ## Road Map

 This was a weekend project that I threw together quickly to create a free